oneops/oneops-training/includes/user-1-beginner.md

-## Conclusion
+# Conclusion

-> What next?
+> And what is next?

+## OneOps

+Your own

+_Platform as a Service_

+for all your

+_Cloud Application Lifecycle Management_.

+## Advantages

+- One tool
+- Many different applications
+- Many deployment options and clouds
+- Low effort management
+- Auto-scale and Auto-repair
+- Monitoring, notifications, logging
+- Usage and cost reporting
+- Policy management

+Huge gains in efficiency and versatility!

-## Use it
+## Now Use It

-Learning by doing:

-- Install your own
 - Use a staging environment
 - Or production
+- Install your own

-## Documentation
+## Learn More

-Check out and learn more:

 - [oneops.com](http://oneops.com)
 - [Live chat](http://oneops.slack.com)
 - [Video](https://www.youtube.com/channel/UCajgVCGqZ2M9RhULR8Q5Iww)
 - [Source code](http://github.com/)

 ## More Training